EigenFunction271/CariPasalTGBot/README.md

    - Build Command: `pip install -r requirements.txt`
    - **Start Command:**
      ```bash
-     gunicorn --preload --workers 1 app:application
+     uvicorn app:app --host 0.0.0.0 --port $PORT --workers 1
      ```
      > **IMPORTANT:**
-     > Always use `--preload` and a single worker to ensure only one PTB thread is started.
-Using multiple workers without `--preload` can cause subtle bugs and race conditions.
-See the "Production Deployment Notes" section below for details and troubleshooting.
+     > Always use a single worker to ensure only one PTB thread is started.
+Using multiple workers can cause subtle bugs and race conditions.
    - Plan: Free (or your preferred plan)

 3. **Add Environment Variables:**